msAman0512/WebDev/README.md

 # WebDev
-It contains all the information about by WebDev journey
+It contains all the information about my WebDev journey